The Starting Point: Testamentary Capacity Is Presumed

 When Undue Influence Is Presumed

 The rules change when certain red flags are present.
-Arizona law creates an automatic presumption of undue influence in two situations.
-First, when a person in a confidential relationship with the creator was actively involved in procuring the document and stands to benefit significantly from it.
+The law requires an automatic presumption of undue influence in two situations.
+First, when a person in a confidential relationship with the creator was actively involved in procuring the document and stands to benefit from it.
 Second, when the person who prepared the document (or their spouse, parents, or children) is a principal beneficiary.

 A governing instrument is presumed to be the product of undue influence if either: 1.
 A person who had a confidential relationship to the creator of the governing instrument was active in procuring its creation and execution and is a principal beneficiary of the governing instrument.

-A.R.S. § 14-2712(E)(1)Even with this presumption, the beneficiary can still defend the document.
-They simply need to demonstrate, by a preponderance of the evidence, that the creator acted voluntarily.
-This statute strikes a balance: it protects vulnerable people from exploitation while still allowing legitimate gifts to stand when properly explained.
+A.R.S. § 14-2712(E)(1)If someone challenges the product of undue influence, the beneficiary can still defend the document.
+They simply need to show, by a preponderance of the evidence, that the creator acted voluntarily.
+This balance protects vulnerable people from exploitation while still allowing legitimate gifts to stand.